AmandracOP/automting-mlsa-viewership/readme.md

 git clone https://github.com/AmandracOP/automting-mlsa-viewership.git
 cd automting-mlsa-viewership
 ```
+ Firstly, Change the path according to your path of geckodriver(it should be executable):

+> In line 15 replace the path with your

  Now, Lets start an virtual enviornment in your system `venv`(Optional but recommended):
 ```
 python -m venv venv